 A low add-to-cart rate can really negatively affect your revenue.
+According to statistics, the average add-to-cart rate is just around 3%, while a typical add-to-cart conversion rate is around 7%.
 But even a minuscule increase of 1% can have a huge impact on your revenue and the total number of purchases.

-One thing we often see on a lot of product pages is two call-to-actions that are both purchased-oriented.
+One thing we often see on many product pages is two call-to-actions that are both purchase-oriented.

-The “Add-to-cart” is the one that the majority of e-commerce stores tend to use, with a purpose to guide customers through the checkout process.
+The “Add-to-cart” is the one that most e-commerce stores tend to use, to guide customers through the checkout process.
 The “Buy now” button is essentially the same thing, but with one step less, taking you directly to the checkout page.

 But why we recommend sticking with the “add-to-cart” button?